 Types of Recoverable Damages

 Our firm will determine the damages you can claim from your injury after reviewing all the evidence and documentation we have collected throughout our investigation.
 Without this information, it is impossible to estimate the value of your claim.
 However, some common types of damages linked to car accident injuries include the following:

 - Emergency transportation

 - Mental anguish

 These are just some of the types of damages you may be able to recover in your case.
-Every case is different, and your attorney will calculate your definitive losses.
+The cost of treating car crash injuries will vary.
+Every case is different, and your car accident attorney in Mobile will calculate your definitive losses.

 Complete a Free Case Evaluation form now

 What Is a Reasonable Settlement for a Car Accident?

 A reasonable settlement for a car accident will meet your needs for financial recovery.
 Car accident settlements typically range anywhere from $14,000 to $28,000.
 An average settlement is roughly $21,000.
 However, your claim may be worth more or less, depending on the circumstances.
 We can review your evidence and give you an estimated settlement amount.

 If your injuries are severe, you might warrant a higher settlement.
 As an example of our real case results, we recovered $450,000 for one of our clients who required lower back surgery after a car accident.
 You may also win more in punitive damages if the other driver was behaving recklessly at the time of the accident.